VisTrails/VisTrails/doc/usersguide/packages.rst

                raise ModuleError(self, "Division by zero")
            self.setResult("result", arg1 / arg2)

-New VisTrails modules must subclass from Module, the base class that defines basic functionality.
+New VisTrails modules must subclass from :py:class:`.Module`, the base class that defines basic functionality.
 The only required override is the ``compute`` method, which performs the actual module computation.
 Input and output is specified through ports, which must be explicitly registered with |vistrails| using the ``_input_ports`` and ``_output_ports`` lists.

 An Example Package
 ==================